Tea and the Quiet Arts of Being

 Above, my poem inspired by the first chapter of The Book of Tea.
 You can read the entire chapter in its original form on the Heron Dance website here.

-This is a premium art book with a Smyth-sewn lay flat binding.
-It explores the inner work underlying creative work and creating a unique life.
+Nurturing The Song Within explores the inner work underlying creative work and creating a unique life.
 I tried to put into it everything I’ve learned in thirty plus years of living a creative life on my own terms, including the struggles, false hopes and dead ends.
-And of course, the deep meaning to be found on this path of nurturing your song within, of living your passion.
+And of course, the deep meaning to be found on this path of nurturing creative work and a creative life.

 In the next few days, we’ll offer this book to Members at 50% off.
 You can support this work (without the support of readers Heron Dance wouldn’t exist) and become a member here.
 Members also get access to a complimentary copy of a PDF of the book, so you can review that before you purchase the book if you like.